nelipuu/zbind/README.md

 ## Architecture

 Generated TypeScript bindings are identical for Wasm and Node-API.
 Values are marshalled using a separate one-megabyte stack mostly accessed through a `[]f64` / `Float64Array`.
-Since `f64` can represent 53-bit integers, it fits pointers to memory as well.
+Since `f64` can represent 53-bit integers, it fits pointers to memory as well. `null` is passed as a special NaN bit pattern.

 When compiled, `zbind.zig` analyzes argument and return types of Zig functions at comptime, stores the metadata in a compact binary representation and defines special endpoints for querying functions and types.
 It generates Zig wrapper functions for Zig methods to handle type marshalling and reports a list of pointers to those functions when initialized.